arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-core/typeclasses/intro/README.md

 }
 ```

-and even use it as parametrization in a function call
+And we can even use it as parametrization in a function call.

 ```kotlin